 See the Best Dressed Stars Ever at the People's Choice Awards

 Fashion has always reigned supreme at the People's Choice Awards!
-It's the show where celebrities of all kinds can come to celebrate their amazing work from the past year, and of...
+It's the show where celebrities can come to celebrate their amazing work from the past year and, of course,...

 More in www.eonline.com